Product table column widths

 WooCommerce Product Table will automatically size your columns for the best fit.
-There are several options to override this behaviour and control the column widths, as well as the size of product images in the table.
+You can override this behavior and control the column widths manually by adding the

 For example, you might have 3 columns in your table – name, description and price – and you want to set the width of name to 20%, description to 50% and price to 30%.
 You can achieve this with the following shortcode:

 [product_table columns="name,description,price" widths="20,50,30"]